Selaginella selaginoides: Distribution and habitat

 It has a near-circumpolar distribution in the northern hemisphere, including northern parts of Europe, Asia and North America including Greenland, Iceland and the Faroe Islands.
 In Europe it occurs south to the Pyrenees, Apennines and Caucasus.
 In Asia it reaches Japan while in North America it occurs south as far as Nevada, Wisconsin, Michigan and Maine.

 It is found in damp places with neutral to alkaline soils, most often in mountainous areas.
 It inhabits bogs, the shores of streams and lakes, wet cliffs and ledges, grassland and dune slacks.
 It is a poor competitor which does not grow in areas with tall, dense vegetation.
 In North America it mainly grows from 600 to 2900 m above sea-level, occasionally reaching 3800 m.
-It Britain it has been recorded from sea-level to 1065 m.
+In Britain it has been recorded from sea-level to 1170 m.

 The species is not considered to be globally threatened but has declined in some areas due to drainage and habitat destruction.
-In Britain and Ireland it had mostly disappeared from lowland areas by 1930, but its distribution in upland areas remains largely unchanged.
+In Britain and Ireland it had mostly disappeared from lowland areas by 1930, and there is some evidence of range contraction in the uplands as well.
+The loss of rich fens due to ditch drainage and turning meadows into fields or lawns has caused habitat to disappear in Southern Finland.

+Uses

+The plant has previously used as a remedy for rickets in Finnish traditional medicine.